Writing a Cover Letter

 Read the job description carefully, so your cover letter really speaks to the requested qualifications.
 You want to make it clear why you'd be beneficial to the employer in the position.

 - Include your contact info at the top, in the same format as your resume.

 - If you do not have a contact to address your letter to, use Dear Hiring Manager, To Whom It May Concern, or Dear Human Resources Director.

 - Paragraph one introduces you and your interest in the position.
 It entices the employer to read further.

 - Paragraph two/three details what you can offer the employer based on the job description.
 It highlights your experience, knowledge, and skills.

 - The final paragraph closes your letter by briefly restating your interest in the position/organization and thanks the employer for his/her consideration.

-For more tips, download the Cover Letter Checklist.
+For more help, download the Cover Letter Builder.

 How to Tailor Your Cover Letter

 Using the job description as a reference, highlight the three things they’re asking for that seem most important — as in, you couldn’t get hired if you didn’t have them.
 Maybe that’s familiarity with a niche field, or great writing abilities, or leadership talent.
 Choose the job experience where you utilized those traits and how you’d apply those skills and insight to this position.
 And if you don’t have the exact skill they’re looking for, use the closest example you have.